LucasCotrim-dev/trabalho-poo-sra/README.md

 4. Selecione o servidor Tomcat.
 5. Clique em "Next" para verificar se o servidor está ativo.
 6. Clique em "Finish".

----

-This should make it easier for users to follow the installation and setup instructions for your project.